 - develop relevant digital competencies that can be used to implement digital activities that work for their organisation.

-The programme will begin on 7th December 2021 and run over a five-month period.
+The programme will begin in early 2022 and run over a five-month period.
 Participants will undertake two half day group facilitation sessions, three one hour 1-2-1 coaching sessions and up to two digital mentor check-in sessions across the five-month period.
 It is expected that participants will also need to allocate some time for self-learning and vocational practice between their individual coaching sessions.

 The programme will be delivered online through video conferencing.